jasonjoh/javascript-tutorial/README.md

 # Sample JavaScript SPA app that uses the Outlook REST APIs

-This sample app is the result of following the tutorial at [https://dev.outlook.com/restapi/tutorial/javascript](https://dev.outlook.com/restapi/tutorial/javascript).
+This sample app is the result of following the [JavScript tutorial on the Outlook Dev Center](https://docs.microsoft.com/en-us/outlook/rest/javascript-tutorial).
 If you follow that tutorial, you should come up with something fairly close to the code in this repository.

+> **NOTE:** Looking for the version of this tutorial that used the Outlook API directly instead of Microsoft Graph?
+Check out the `outlook-api` branch.
+Note that Microsoft recommends using the Microsoft Graph to access mail, calendar, and contacts.
+You should use the Outlook APIs directly (via https://outlook.office.com/api) only if you require a feature that is not available on the Graph endpoints.

 ## Running the sample